Mightylight/MightyEnchants/README.md

 # MightyEnchants
-This is one of my first plugins aimed at making some custom enchantments that would be very usefull while playing minecraft.
+This is one of my first plugins aimed at making some custom enchantments that would be very useful while playing minecraft.
 It uses a custom GUI to "buy" enchantments.

 ## Thus far these enchantments have been implemented:
-- Triple shot.
+-  :bow_and_arrow: Triple shot.
 A bow can be enchanted with this to shoot 3 arrows at the same time.
-(Costs 1 diamond) 🏹
+(Costs 1 diamond)

 ## These enchantments are being worked on:
-- Rainbow trail for arrows shot from a bow/crossbow. 🌈
+- 🌈 Rainbow trail for arrows shot from a bow/crossbow.
-- Explosive mining for a pickaxe. 💥
+- 💥 Explosive mining for a pickaxe.
-- Treefeller for an axe.
-This allow you to chop a whole tree down at once. 🌲
+- 🌲 Treefeller for an axe.
+This allow you to chop a whole tree down at once.